appcelerator-modules/ti.omniture/documentation/index.md

 Takes one argument, a dictionary with the properties:

 session[ti.omniture.Session]: Your session object
 player[Ti.Media.VideoPlayer]: Your video player control
+playerName[string]: The name of the media player used to view the video
+mediaName[string]: The name of the video

 ## Usage